nuin/excellent_extractor/docs/api.md

 # Excel Extractor API Search Documentation for Genetic Data

 This document outlines all possible searches available through the Excel Extractor API, tailored for genetic data and gene variants.
-The API is implemented using GraphQL and provides three main query operations.
+The API is implemented using GraphQL and provides five main query operations.

 ## GraphQL Endpoint